juanedcabrera/Project1-Game/README.md

 - Write a rule/how to play section

 ## Stretch Goals ⭐
+- Create image assets (I think I will use Open Peeps)
 - Have images move slightly up and down to mimic walking
 - Randomize the images
 - Create a level system that loops next number and changes attributes